 Veronica Rovelli is the director of meetings and events for the association.
 She manages the planning and implementation of various AFIA meetings, webinars and the International Feed Expo.
+She is also the staff contact for the PISC committee.
 She earned a bachelor’s degree in International Studies from Dickinson College.
 She can be reached at (703) 558-3563.

 Andrew M. Timmins , CPA, is AFIA’s controller and operations manager.
 He oversees all of AFIA’s accounting, budgeting and financial reporting.
 He has 23 years of finance, accounting and treasury experience, having worked at several financial firms in the Washington, D.C. metropolitan area.
 Andy also brings strong IT and process redesign leadership experience to AFIA.
 He received his economics and accounting degrees from the University of Maryland.
 He can be reached at (703) 558-3572.

-Tracy Manriquez is AFIA’s membership and communication assistant and also serves as the assistant to the president and CEO, Joel G. Newman.
+Tracy Manriquez is AFIA’s membership and communication specialist and also serves as the assistant to the president and CEO, Joel G. Newman.
 Tracy’s duties include supporting the membership and communication departments.
-In addition, she will assist with the AFIA annual Membership Directory.
 She also supports President Newman directly in several areas regarding Board of Directors’ meeting preparation and presentations.
 Tracy graduated from Brigham Young University with a B.A. degree and is semi-fluent in Spanish.
 She can be reached at (703) 558-3577.

-Katharine Gaussman is the membership and meetings coordinator.
-She has a bachelors of science degree in hospitality management with concentrations in meetings and event management in addition to club management from the University of South Carolina, from where she recently graduated.
-She can be reached at (703) 558-3573.
+Katharine Gausmann is the meetings and events specialist.
+She has a bachelors of science degree in hospitality management with concentrations in meetings and event management in addition to club management from the University of South Carolina, from where she graduated.
+She can be reached at (703) 558-3573 .

-Paul Keppy has joined AFIA as the legislative and regulatory specialist, where he will be helping AFIA members meet the compliance mandates of the current and new regulations on the horizon.
+Paul Keppy is AFIA's government affairs specialist, where he will helps AFIA members meet the compliance mandates of the current and new regulations on the horizon.
 Paul is a native of Iowa where his family is involved in pork production.
 He holds bachelor degrees in economics and political science from Iowa State University, and a master’s in public service and administration from the Bush School of Government and Public Service at Texas A&M University.
 He can be reached at (703) 650-0144.